eagle840/katacoda-labs/terraforminter/step1.md

 }
 ```

+Format the tf files:
 `terraform fmt`{{execute}}

+Validate the tf files:
 `terraform validate`{{execute}}

 `terraform init`{{execute}}

 `terraform plan`{{execute}}

+This time we run the apply, you'll see the added 'output'
 `terraform apply`{{execute}}

 We can now query the output held in the state file: